Collapsing Scenery Was Intensely Visceral At Cheetahs [PHOTOS] REVIEW+PHOTOS: COLLAPSING SCENERY @ CHEETAHS 8/9/17

 Now, I really had no idea what to expect from this band, but all I can say is that I left a fan.
-I’m not too familiar with their older music, but the music they played on this night was intensely visceral, and had me drooling for more.
-It had Industrial Metal overtures that reminded of “Pretty Hate Machine” era Nine Inch Nail, and god knows how much I love that sound.
+I’m not too familiar with their older music, but the music they played on this night was intensely visceral and had me drooling for more.
+It had Industrial Metal overtures that reminded me of “Pretty Hate Machine” era Nine Inch Nail, and god knows how much I love that sound.

-Their live performance was accentuated by two elements: (1) a killer light show and (2) amazing stage presence.
-Music fans, whether they know it or now, are being influenced by an act’s lighting, and Collapsing Scenery had the most perfect stage production accompany their performance.
+Their live performance was accentuated by two elements: (1) a killer light show and (2) an amazing stage presence.
+Music fans, whether they know it or now, are being influenced by an act’s lighting, and Collapsing Scenery had the most perfect stage production to accompany their performance.
 The band’s lead singer, Reggie Debris, was a madman performing on the bikini bar’s stage, letting the music possess him as he thrashed about and screamed out lyrics.

 After their performance, I saw a table where they had some vinyl merchandise on display.
 Being duly impressed with their performance, I inquired about purchasing some of the 12″ singles.
 The guy manning the station gave me copies for free.
 It’s one thing to pique my interest with your music, but the quickest way to my heart is through free vinyl.
 I was a new fan regardless, but the gifting was the icing on the cake.